hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Objects provide a key/value interface and cannot be indexed with `series!` actions; its keys are strictly limited to `set-word!` datatype, and accessing its values via bounded words takes constant time; key/value queries take linear time.

-Once created, objects cannot be extended with new entries (*this may change in later versions*), nor can existing entries be deleted; however, object can be used as a prototype for another object.
+Once created, objects cannot be extended with new entries (*this may change in later versions*), nor can existing entries be deleted; however, an object can be used as a prototype for another object.

 Use `object!` to group functionally-related data together and encapsulate your code's logic.
 Don't follow classic OOP principles too strongly; instead, seek to leverage `object!`s in idiomatic ways: by using reactors, bindings and reflection.